Symplectic billiards for pairs of polygons: Introduction

 In \cite{Albers_Tabachnikov_Introducing_symplectic_billiards} the rule for the symplectic billiard reflection is derived from a variational point of view, namely extremizing enclosed area.
 As illustrated in Figure \ref{fig:symplectic_billiard_reflection}, the pair $(x,y)$ of points on the curve is reflected by the symplectic billiard map to the pair $(y,z)$ if and only if the line $xz$ is parallel to the tangent line at $y$.

-It was already used in \cite{Albers_Tabachnikov_Introducing_symplectic_billiards} that the even and odd parts of a symplectic billiard trajectory separately have interesting properties, see for instance the proof of Theorem 8 in \cite{Albers_Tabachnikov_Introducing_symplectic_billiards}.
-This is the starting point of our discussion here.
-We consider two distinct polygons $P_-$ and $P_+$ (or curves) and impose the same billiard reflection rule, that is, the segment $xz$ for points $x,z\in P_-$ is parallel to the side containing $y\in P_+$, see Figure \ref{fig:symplectic_billiard_reflection}, and similarly with the roles of $P_-$ and $P_+$ reversed.
+This continues to hold if we consider two distinct polygons $P_-$ and $P_+$ (or curves) and impose the same billiard reflection rule, that is, the segment $xz$ for points $x,z\in P_-$ is parallel to the side containing $y\in P_+$, see Figure \ref{fig:symplectic_billiard_reflection}, and similarly with the roles of $P_-$ and $P_+$ reversed.
 The previous, single table case is included by simply considering $P_-=P_+$.
-However, this new point of view allows us to systematically prove certain experimentally made observations from \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_Polygonal_symplectic_billiards} but also to construct many interesting new examples.
-At the same time we use the opportunity to drop the convexity assumptions on the involved polygons resp.~curves.

-In section \ref{sec:symplectic_billiard_map_on_pairs_of_polygons} we provide the necessary notions and definitions.
+In Section \ref{sec:symplectic_billiard_map_on_pairs_of_polygons} we provide the necessary notions and definitions.
 The non-convexity makes it necessary to deal with certain subtleties.
 For instance, proving that the symplectic billiard map can be iterated infinitely often forward and backward on a set of full measure requires quite some more work than in the convex case.
-As part of this discussion we introduce the subsets $C\subset F\subset P_- \sqcup P_+$ of critical point resp.~filled set of vertices and $N\subset C^\#\subset (P_-\times P_+) \sqcup (P_+\times P_-)$, the discontinuity set resp.~the $C$-grid.
+As part of this discussion we introduce the subsets $C\subset F\subset P_- \sqcup P_+$ of critical points resp.~filled set of vertices and $N\subset C^\#\subset (P_-\times P_+) \sqcup (P_+\times P_-)$, the discontinuity set resp.~the $C$-grid.